xayanide/event-handler-loader/README.md

 #### Creating Event Handlers

-With `exportType: named`, it'll look for exports with a specific customized name `handler` in this example.
+With `exportType: named`, it'll look for exports with a specific configured `preferredNamedExport: handler` in this example.
 It's `eventHandler` by default.

 ```ts
 // src/eventHandlers/process/named.ts